Leron33/LGM-GNN/README.md

 The data of facebook networks used in our paper can be downloaded [here](https://archive.org/download/oxford-2005-facebook-matrix/facebook100.zip).
 Then, unzip the downloaded file and put the folder 'facebook100' under the folder './data'.

-The Shrec'16 dataset can be downloaded [here](https://vision.in.tum.de/~laehner/shrec2016/files/TOPKIDS_lowres.zip).
-Then, unzip the downloaded file, rename the folder 'low resolution' as 'low_resolution', and put this folder under the folder './data'.

 ## Training

 To train the model(s) in the paper, run this command:

 ```
-python trainER.py
+python TrainER.py
 ```
+A file of the trained model, named as "LGM-GNN-new.pth", will be generated and stored in the folder './model'.

 ## Pre-trained Models

-A file of the trained model, named 'SeedGNN-model-trained.pth', will be generated and stored in the folder './model'.
+A file of a pre-trained model, named 'Seedless-prod-8.pth', is stored in the folder './model'.

 ## Evaluation